OndrejNepozitek/Edgar-Unity/versioned_docs/version-2.0.0-beta.0/basics/level-graphs.md

 ### Accessing room information

 If we add some additional information to a room or connection, we probably expect to somehow use this information later.
 The first step is to get access to the [RoomInstance][RoomInstance#properties] class which is described [here](../basics/generated-level-info.md).
 When we have an instance of this class, we can use the `RoomInstance.Room` property.
-This property is of the `RoomBase` type so we have to cast it to our custom room type.
+This property is of the `RoomBase` type, so we have to cast it to our custom room type.

 ### Custom colours in the level graph editor